loganmj/combat-calculator/Docs/Math.md

 $$\frac{n!}{k!(n-k)!}$$

+where
+- $n$ is the total number of objects
+- $k$ is the number of objects to select

 For example, consider a group of five objects, labeled 1 through 5.
 The task is to select any two objects from this group of five.
 How many ways exist to pick two objects from the group?
 Since the order of picking doesn't matter, a fixed number of *combinations* of objects can be selected from the group, as shown below: